Stemmler Fund Announces Expanded Cohort of Recipients for 2020

 In celebrating 25 years of the Edward J. Stemmler, MD, Medical Education Research Fund, an expanded cohort of recipients have received funding for their projects, which address critical areas of assessment of medical education.

-Five projects were chosen to receive grant funds totaling nearly $750,000.
+Four projects were chosen to receive grant funds totaling nearly $600,000.
 Funding of these projects is designed to support research or development of innovative approaches for assessing those preparing or continuing to practice medicine.

-In its 25 years, the Stemmler Fund has awarded nearly 100 grants, totaling over $9 million, to recipients whose projects focused on key areas such as practitioner performance, validity of assessments, applications of technology and effectiveness of teaching practices.
+In its 25 years, the Stemmler Fund has awarded nearly 100 grants to recipients whose projects focused on key areas such as practitioner performance, validity of assessments, applications of technology and effectiveness of teaching practices.
 The contributions of Stemmler Fund recipients have helped medical assessments continuously evolve to reflect current medical practice and helped to ensure all medical students and physicians are held to the highest standards.

 About this year’s award recipients:

 Lorelei Lingard, PhD, Professor in the Department of Medicine and Director of the Centre for Education Research & Innovation in the Schulich School of Medicine & Dentistry at Western University, and Stefanie Sebok-Syer, PhD, Instructor in the Department of Emergency Medicine with Stanford University School of Medicine, were awarded $149,999 over two years for their project entitled, “Conceptualizing and Assessing Interdependent Performance in Collaborative Clinical Environments.”